-Community colleges can make the transition to a university much smoother and much more cost effective than beginning a college career at a traditional university.
-Because Community Colleges offer many different types of educational programs like associate degrees, skilled trade degrees, vocational certificates, and transferable credits to obtain a bachelor’s degree, it gives a college student much more flexibility in their decisions.
+Community colleges can make the transition to a university much smoother and much more cost-effective than beginning a college career at a traditional university.
+They offer many different types of educational programs like associate degrees, skilled trade degrees, vocational certificates, and transferable credits to obtain a bachelor’s degree.
+It gives college students much more flexibility in their decisions.

 How do you find the best school for you or your soon-to-be graduate?
 Follow along.

 Transitioning to life as a college student can be a stressful and uncertain time for anyone.
 There are several ways to help stay engaged in a college career.
 Whether you are a freshly graduated high school student, or an established adult in the working world who would like to enhance or change their career situation, planning is essential to having a successful college experience.

 Community colleges are a great option for non-traditional students.
 For students who aren’t ready to make a full-time commitment to college, or who have already begun their lives and are going back to fill gaps in their knowledge, community college offers a flexible schedule without committing to moving to a new area.
 Students are able to take classes at their own pace.
 They can then decide whether to transfer to a university after they’ve established school as a part of their lives.

 The flexibility offered also provides options for students who may have struggled in high school or who took a long break from school.
 Concordia University reports that as many as 50 percent of adults can’t read at an eighth-grade level.
 For these individuals, the idea of attending a full-time University may be overwhelming.
 Community college is a way to ease back into academics while still having all the perks and resources that come from an institute of higher education.